-In the manufacturing environment, change refers to any modification in equipment, manufacturing materials, facilities, utilities, design, formulations, processes, packaging/labeling, computer systems, and all associated documentation (SOPs, quality manual, etc.).
+In the manufacturing environment, change refers to any modification in equipment, manufacturing materials, facilities, utilities, design, formulations, processes, packaging/labeling, computer systems and all associated documentation such as standard operating procedures (SOPs), quality manual, etc.

 Change control requirements for medical device companies are outlined in FDA's 21 CFR Part 820.30 (design changes), 820.40 (document changes), and 820.70 (production and process changes).
 21 CFR Part 820 requires that manufacturers establish written change control procedures that describe company-approved procedures.

 For pharmaceutical companies, written procedures are considered part of Current Good Manufacturing Practice (CGMP) outlined in 21 CFR Part 210-211.
-Any changes in production and processes must be controlled —meaning recorded, reviewed and approved by the quality control unit. cGMP requirements are meant to prevent harm by building quality into the development and production of medicines.
-Manufacturers certified to ISO 9000:2000 and ISO 13485 standards are required to ensure that any changes affecting the quality management system (including product requirements, design, and development changes) should be controlled.
+Any changes in production and processes must be controlled — meaning recorded, reviewed and approved by the quality control unit.
+CGMP requirements are meant to prevent harm by building quality into the development and production of medicines.
+Manufacturers certified to ISO 9000:2015 and ISO 13485:2016 standards are required to ensure that any changes affecting the quality management system (including product requirements, design, and development changes) are controlled.

-The underlying message in these regulations is that all changes should be made according to approved (approval implies successful testing or thorough review/investigation) written company policies and procedures.
+The underlying message in these regulations is that all changes should be made according to approved written company policies and procedures.
 Change control procedures have to be written as a way of standardizing instructions.
 Written procedures are also more reliable compared with passing on information verbally.
 "Uncontrolled" change in this context refers to modifications made without review and approval of the quality control unit and other departments affected by the change.

-In FDA and ISO environments, strict adherence to approved policies and procedures is a key factor in keeping manufacturing operations in a state of control and it is what makes change control crucial.
+In highly regulated environments, strict adherence to approved policies and procedures is a key factor in keeping manufacturing operations in a state of control and it is what makes change control crucial.

 Change is typically introduced by an initiator or originator.
-Depending on the company and industry, the initiator mayor may not be the person who will carry the change through implementation.
+Depending on the company and industry, the initiator may or may not be in charge of implementing the change.
 Initiating a change usually involves filling out a change request form, which then moves through a process or system of review and approval.
-Most organizations have a change control committee or board, which may be a single entity for an entire company, or there may be onefor a company's manufacturing site(s).
+Most organizations have a change control committee or board, which may be a single entity for an entire company, or there may be one for a company's manufacturing site(s).
 The committee usually includes representatives from different departments involved in production, such as quality, manufacturing, regulatory affairs, and engineering.
 Depending on the change, the committee may also involve the legal, sales or marketing departments.

 For pharmaceutical companies, the CGMP requires that all changes should be reviewed and approved by the quality control unit.
 In these companies, there may be a "change administrator," a role usually assumed by the quality unit.